gmadnani/Academix/README.md

 2. Install required packages `npm install`
 5. Run front-end `npm start`

-Alternatively, you can use the version hosted on Heroku by navigating to: [placeholder]()
+Alternatively, you can use the version hosted on Heroku by navigating to: [Academix](placeholder)

 ### Screenshots

 ## URL

-The application is deployed here: [placeholder]()
+The application is deployed here: [Academix](placeholder)

 ## Build